-Part 1 in this series covered environmental impacts and can be found here, while Part 2 dealt with the environmental impacts of tourism from a global perspective.
-Part 3, which has been extracted with acknowledgement to the United Nations Environment Programme, deals with the environmental conservation aspect of tourism.
+Part 1 in this series covered environmental impacts, while Part 2 dealt with the environmental impacts of tourism from a global perspective.
+Part 3, deals with the environmental conservation aspect of tourism.

 Tourism and Environmental Conservation

 The tourism industry can contribute to conservation through: